Ani-Emmanuel/urlShortener/README.md

 # About Shortlink Generator

 This project is a fullstack project build with Reactjs, Nodejs, Express, Mongodb.
-The project generates a shortlink out of the fullurl link
+The project generates a unique short url link out of full url link supplied.

 ## Project Requirements